Airports warn of chaos with looming Real ID deadline

 "If the government doesn't make a definitive statement now that they're going to extend this, then we're going to have a real crisis on our hands come Oct.
 1," he said.

-Congress passed the Real ID law after 9/11 to create a single, robust national standard for all states and territories.
+Congress passed the Real ID law after the terrorist attacks of Sept.
+11, 2001, to create a single, robust national standard for all states and territories.

-Across the country, motor vehicle offices have been flooded with people trying to upgrade to a Real ID.
-Everyone is required to present four pieces of identification, including a passport or a birth certificate, a Social Security card or a tax return and two documents that provide proof of residency — a mortgage or a rental receipt and a utility bill.
+Across the country, motor vehicle offices have been flooded with people trying to upgrade to Real IDs.
+Everyone is required to present four pieces of identification, including a passport or a birth certificate, a Social Security card or a tax return and two documents that provide proof of residence — a mortgage or a rental receipt and a utility bill.

-To handle the rush, state DMV offices have staffed up and are allowing people to make appointments to present their documents for review.
+To handle the rush, state motor vehicle offices have staffed up and are allowing people to make appointments to present their documents for review.

 But many states say they're overwhelmed and can't keep up.

-Sue Fulton, chief administrator of the New Jersey Motor Vehicle Commission, said that “demand outstrips the number of available Real ID appointments.”
+Sue Fulton, chief administrator of the New Jersey Motor Vehicle Commission, said, "Demand outstrips the number of available Real ID appointments."

-Oklahoma state officials say only a handful of DMV offices will begin issuing that state’s Real IDs on April 30.
+Oklahoma officials say only a handful of DMV offices will begin issuing Real IDs on April 30.
 The rest of the state will follow over the summer.

 Oregon authorities said it will take until July before they're able to issue the first new IDs.

 "If we worked 24/7, we'd have to do seven a minute to get the number of licenses out by October.
-But there's no way that we could do seven a minute," Tom Fuller, a spokesman for the state's Department of Transportation, said.
+But there's no way that we could do seven a minute," Tom Fuller, a spokesman for the state transportation department, said.

-Oregon and Washington state are now urging citizens to get a passport card or book, saying that the process will be far quicker.
+Oregon and Washington state are now urging residents to get a passport card or book, saying the process will be far quicker.

 Kaiya Arroyo, standing in line at a Manhattan DMV office Tuesday, said: "It's packed in there.
 The line is out the door.
 People are very upset, frustrated."